We hope you find the answers to your questions below, but if not, please contact us today.

-What is the difference between denied party screening, restricted party screening, debarred party screening, OFAC screening, watch list screening, sanctions screening, embargoed country screening, Sanctioned Party List Screening (SPL), and Specially Designated Nationals and Blocked Persons screening?
+Other terms common in the export compliance industry include: debarred party screening, OFAC screening, watch list screening, sanctions screening, embargoed country screening, Sanctioned Party List Screening (SPL), and Specially Designated Nationals (SDN) and Blocked Persons screening.

 - Denied parties: having a denied party designation typically means that entity has been denied export privileges.
-In some circumstances, you can do business with them, but if they happen to export what you've sold them then you would be in violation.
-End User Statements, which certify on the buyer's end that they won't export or re-export your goods or materials can be an effective way to manage risk when dealing with denied parties.
+In some circumstances, it's possible to do business with them, but if they happen to export (or reexport) what they've purchased, that's potentially an export violation in the making.
+End User Statements, which certify on the buyer's end that they won't export or re-export goods or materials, can be an effective way to manage risk when dealing with denied parties.

 - Restricted parties: these are individuals or entities upon which restrictions—either whole or partial—have been placed.
-For example, they are prohibited from receiving some items subject to the Export Administration Regulations (EAR), or a license is required in order to conduct business.
+For example, they are prohibited from receiving some items subject to the Export Administration Regulations (EAR), or a license is required in order to conduct business with them.
 In other cases, it may be prohibited to transact with them altogether.
-A restricted party is sometimes referred to a blocked party or entity.
+A restricted party is sometimes referred to as a blocked party or entity.

 - Debarred parties: these are individuals or organizations that have been blocked on account of a violation of the Arms Export Control Act administered by the Directorate of Defense Trade Controls.

-Do I really need to worry about screening for denied parties?
+Does our organization really need to worry about screening?

 Yes.
-There are a number of restricted and denied party lists of individuals, entities and countries that, for a variety of reasons, the U.S. Departments of State, Commerce and Treasury, and international governmental agencies, have placed restrictions upon conducting business.
+There are a number of denied party lists of individuals, entities and countries that, for a variety of reasons, the U.S. Departments of State, Commerce and Treasury, and international governmental agencies, have placed restrictions upon conducting business.
 U.S. regulations generally apply to U.S. exporters, while international regulations may apply to U.S. and foreign exporters doing business in those respective jurisdictions.
-Watch lists against which organizations are expected to screen include:
+Screening watch lists against which organizations are expected to screen include: